ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

    (5,000 media files requires about 3 seconds tun time)
 *  Examine the report output file.

 The Python installation requires about 100 Mbytes.
-It is easily and cleanly removed using the standard method found in Windows=>Settings
-All other components are very small.
+It is easily and cleanly removed using the standard method found in Windows=>Settings (Let me know if you want a standalone exe file that does not require a Python installation) All other components are very small.

 Tested with RootsMagic v7.6.5 and v8.1.8.0